Pieter Gerritsz van Roestraten: Work

 He also painted a number of genre scenes.
-An example is The Dissolute Kitchen Maid (1665, Frans Halsmuseum).
+An example is The Dissolute Kitchen Maid (1665, Frans Hals Museum).
 While it looks like a scene from daily life, it has a clear erotic meaning.
 The woman is acting in a shameless manner.
 A monkey, the symbol of wanton behaviour, leers up her dress.
 It is on a chain thus reminding us that man is a prisoner of his sinful desires.
 The picture conveys a moral message, reflected in the old man's raised finger: beware of sinful behaviour.

 He influenced Christian Berentz and Robert Robinson.
 Around 1990 Fred Meijer of the Netherlands Institute for Art History created the notname 'Pseudo-Roestraten' for an unknown artist or artists to whom he attributed a large number of still lifes with books, documents and precious objects in a style somewhat related to that of Pieter van Roestraeten.
 These works were mainly found in early English collections making it plausible that this artist worked in England around the same time as van Roestraten.